Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 Hippos are very territorial and can be very aggressive.
 In fact, they are well known in Africa for being one of the deadliest animals, with estimates saying they kill around 500 people every year.

-Although no one has been killed by hippos in Colombia to date, there have been incidents of attacks and vehicles crashing with them.
-The low population density, according to scientists, is likely the reason for the low number of attacks.
+Although no one has been reported killed by hippos in Colombia to date, there have been incidents of attacks and crashes with vehicles.
+The low population density, according to scientists, is the likely reason for the low number of attacks.

 Hippos are a concern for farmers as well because they can destroy fences, consume crops and grass, and sometimes even run over cattle calves.